Have you ever wanted to open an Airtable base table, view, or record from your iPhone home screen?

 You can with the Shortcuts app and the Airtable app.
 It will create a home screen widget on your iPhone that opens to a specific place in your Airtable base.

-In this article, we’ll show you how to set up the widget shortcut in just a few steps.
+In this tutorial, we’ll show you how to set up the widget shortcut in just a few steps.
+We’ll also show you how you can use On2Air Forms to view or edit Airtable on any iPhone, mobile phone, or tablet, if you’re on-the-go.

 In this article